Entire functions with two radially distributed values: Sketch of the proof of Theorem

 Here the union is over all odd sectors labeled with~$1$.
-This $G$ is a quasiregular map of the plane, whose dilatation is supported by a small set $E$ in the sense that
+This $G$ is a quasiregular map of the plane, whose complex dilatation is supported on a small set $E$ in the sense that

-Then the theorem of Teichm\"uller--Wittich--Belinski~\cite[\S V.6]{LV} guarantees the existence of a quasiconformal map $\phi$ such that $f=G\circ\phi$ is an entire function, and $\phi(z)\sim z$ as $z\to\infty$.
+Then the theorem of Teichm\"uller--Wittich--Belinski~\cite[\S V.6]{LV} guarantees the existence of a quasiconformal map $\phi$ such that $f=G\circ\phi$ is an entire function, and $\phi(z)/z \to 1$ as $z\to\infty$.
 It is easy to verify that $f$ has all the required properties.
 For the construction of infinite order functions, let $A=\bigcup_{j=1}^m \{te^{i\alpha_j}\colon t\geq 0\}$ and $B=\bigcup_{k=1}^n \{te^{i\beta_k}\colon t\geq 0\}$ be two finite systems of rays with $A\cap B=\{0\}$.
 Again we only sketch the argument.

 First we note that by~\cite[Part III, Problems 158--160]{PolyaSzego} there exists an entire function $E$ such that $z^2(E(z)+1/z)$ is bounded outside the half-strip $S=\{z\colon \re z> 0,|\im z|< \pi\}$.
 In particular, $E$ is bounded outside~$S$.
 Considering $F(z)=\delta(E(z)-c)/((z-a)(z-b))$, where $\delta>0$ is small, $c\in\C$, and $a$ and $b$ are $c$-points of~$E$, we obtain an entire function $F$ such that